sparkflows/sparkflows-docs/docs/user-guide/quick-start/sample-workflows.rst

          -	Selects Rows having specified Index values using RowFilterByIndex node.
    * - String Functions
-     - This workflow performs variouss transformation such as converting data to Upper Case and Trimming incoming data using StringFunctionsMultiple node
+     - This workflow performs various transformation such as converting data to Upper Case and Trimming incoming data using StringFunctionsMultiple node
    * - Titanic Data Cleaning
-     -   -	Drop rows having null values using DropRowsWithNull node
+     -   -	Drop rows having null values using DropRowsWithNull node.

          -	Filters rows having data length for selected column within a given range using FilterByStringLength.